2025 Quito Open

-The 2025 Copa Banco Guayaquil WTA 125 de Quito is the first edition of the Quito Open, a professional WTA 125 tournament to be held on outdoor clay at the Quito Tennis and Golf Club, in Quito, Ecuador.
-It is part of the 2025 WTA 125 tournaments.
+The 2025 Copa Banco Guayaquil WTA 125 de Quito was the first edition of the Quito Open, a professional WTA 125 tournament held on outdoor clay at the Quito Tennis and Golf Club, in Quito, Ecuador.
+It was part of the 2025 WTA 125 tournaments.

-It will take place between 1 and 7 December, 2025.
-This is the first time a WTA event is taking place in Ecuador.
+It took place between 1 and 7 December, 2025.
+This was the first time a WTA event took place in Ecuador.